 A spacer is a holding chamber usually made of plastic and shaped like a football or tube.
 It makes it easier to take asthma or COPD medication from the type of puffer called an MDI (metered dose inhaler).

-Spacers help the medication get straight to where it’s needed in your lungs, plus less medication ends up in your mouth and throat where it can lead to irritation or mild infections.
+Spacers help the medication get straight to where it’s needed in your lungs, with less medication ending up in your mouth and throat where it can lead to irritation or mild infections.
 A spacer can also make it easier to coordinate breathing in and pressing your puffer.

 Spacers should be used by: